jrsteensen/OpenHornet/software/docs/SoftwareManual.md

 ```
 The insides of a function are a black box to doxygen.
 It is important that you comment the code inside a function nevertheless.
 This has to be done for other coders who might have to work with your code.
 Comments inside a function are done with a simple `//` before the comment.

+## Slave ID
+All sketches who run as slave on the RS485 bus have to have a slave ID (DCSBIOS_RS485_SLAVE).
+That slave ID has to be unique on
+the RS485 bus the sketch runs on.
+But they can be the same for different buses (Every RS485 master has it's own bus).
+The slave ID is given according to the last number in the sketch number.

+e.g 1A2A (Master Arm Panel) has to have the slave ID 2
+e.g 1A4A (L Warning Indicator) has to have the slave ID 4

 ## Versioning
 The version number consists of three digits.